yantaozhao/dotfiles/README.md

 ## Checklist
-- Tested with Emacs 24.5 on Windows
+- Tested with Emacs 24.5、25.1 on Linux/Windows

 ## Features